 A charming dive just south of the border with Trenton, Mexico Lindo is another worthy addition to the growing list of Mexican restaurants in town, serving up authentic, home-made specialties at prices that out-of-towners find astonishing.

-Updated June 2016 Chencha y Chole (“C y C”) opened in June of 2015 in a distinctive, triangular shaped storefront at the intersection of Cass and S. Broad.
+Updated April 2017 Chencha y Chole (“C y C”) opened in June of 2015 in a distinctive, triangular shaped storefront at the intersection of Cass and S. Broad.
 Over the past year we’ve eaten there many times.
 It’s consistently good: and it’s become one of our favorite Latino restaurants in town.
-C y C is … Continue reading Mountain out of a Mole de Pollo
+(Thanks to our friends … Continue reading Mountain out of a Mole de Pollo